THE GHOST BOX – CAN IT COMMUNICATE WITH THE DEAD ? (NO)

 If Ghost Boxes do contact spirits as is claimed first you need to ask yourself if your evidence and the conditions under which it was obtained meet’s the following criteria.

-1) Can you PROVE that the origin of these voices is from a dead person?
+1) Can you PROVE that the origin of these voices is from a dead person and NOTHING else?
 (No?
 Then it isn’t)

 5) Over what period of time did you ask the Spirit box a question?
 Based on this can it be considered a direct response?